 1.MDCG issues guidance on transitioning devices with ancillary substances to MDR

-The European Commission’s Medical Device Coordination Group (MDCG) issued guidance explaining the process for transitioning CE certificates for devices containing an ancillary substance that could be considered a medicinal product or those manufactured using animal tissues under the Medical Devices Regulation (MDR).
+The European Commission’s Medical Device Coordination Group (MDCG) released guidance detailing how manufacturers should transition CE certificates for medical devices that incorporate ancillary substances classified as medicinal products, as well as devices produced using animal-derived tissues, under the Medical Devices Regulation (MDR).

 2.European Commission updates on MDR, IVDR implementing measures rolling plan